-The tech evangelist on spreading the good news about technology’s power to change the world, educating people out of poverty – and getting more women into IT.
+The tech evangelist behind Mulheres na Computaçao (Women in Computing) on spreading the good news about technology’s power to change the world, educating people out of poverty – and getting more women into IT…

 I remember coming home crying.
 How could things have been so different – and better – more than 40 years ago?

 I started studying everything about women, work and technology and detailed my journey on a blog.
-This became my website Mulheres na Computaçao (Women in Computing), which aims to build a community of girls and women interested in technology.
+This became my website Mulheres na Computaçao, which aims to build a community of girls and women interested in technology.
 It’s the biggest website of its kind in Portuguese and it won me the 2015 Student of Vision Award from the Anita Borg Institute.
 I am now a master’s student in Scientific and Technological Education.

 The key inspiration for me is the messages I received from users saying that I’m helping them start, or finish, the course, and get on with their career.